sidben/AtelierCanvas/docs/guidelines.md

 Other goals:

 - Players should be able to add the images they want, without relying on pre-made packs;
-- There must be a way for players to share their paintings 'pack';
+- There must be a way for players to share their paintings in a 'pack' (Base64 encode?);
 - In SMP, paintings must be visible to players even if they don't have the image file (like maps);
 - Paintings should have a NBT value to indicate if it's the original or a copy (like writen books);
 - There must be a way to uniquely identify a paintings, so the mod can keep track of the original and avoid re-adding an existing painting;